Harsh-Uppal/Infinite-Maze-Generator/README.md

 # Infinite-Maze-Generator
 This project is made with Unity<br>
 This maze generator can generate Infinite maze as per their seed (If you have infinitely powerful computer)<br>
-Download it from this website : https://harsh-uppal.github.io/Infinite-Maze-Generator/
+Download it from this <a href="https://harsh-uppal.github.io/Infinite-Maze-Generator/">website</a>
 # How to run
-Step 1: Download the "Infinite Maze Generator.rar" file<br>
+Step 1: Download the "Infinite Maze Generator.rar" file from the website <br>
 Step 2: Decompress it using a program like WinRar, WInZip etc.<br>
 Step 3: Run the "Infinite Maze Generator.exe" file<br>
 # How to play